JohnGu9/react-material-components-web/README.md

 > The components are not fully passive in `Material Design 2` still keep the same behavior like before. (`TextField`)

 > Material Design 3 is not default import components.
 Material Design 2 would still be default for long time.
-You need to import Material Design 3 component3 from sub directory.
+You need to import Material Design 3 components from sub directory.
 For example `import { Button } from "rmcw/dist/components3/button/Button"`

 System Requirement:
 | Browser | Version |